CMDT/gmaif_workflows/README.md

 # GMAIF Workflows

-Workflows used by the Greater Manchester AI Foundry[^1] to manage OS repositories.
+Workflows used by the Greater Manchester AI Foundry[^1] to manage Open-Source repositories.
 They automatically add issues, pull requests, and review requests to project boards (for a repository) created using the 'Automated kanban with reviews' template.

 ## Auto-Assign Workflow